-The 25 ft. models all have a section of the curbside wardrobe floor that lifts up to expose the pump and filter.
+The 25 ft. models all have the lower section of the curbside wardrobe face panel

 The 28 ft.
 Slide out model pump is located under the curbside wardrobe.
 It is accessed by opening the hinged wardrobe lower panel.

 The 28 ft.
 W is under the refrigerator.
 The bottom cabinet panel pulls off for access.